DUI Frequently Asked Questions

 DDS rules and regulations require programs to have a minimum of 5 paid contracts for students planning to attend a scheduled course.
-The Intervention Component requires a great deal of group interaction, which, according to the Prevention Research Institute, is difficult to achieve if fewer than 5 students are present.
+The Intervention Component requires a great deal of group interaction.
+According to the Prevention Research Institute, this is difficult to achieve if fewer than 5 students are present.
 However, be mindful that there are occasions when students may fail to appear for a scheduled course.
-The rules do give programs the discretion to cancel, reschedule, or proceed with a course if fewer than 5 students are present.
+The rules give programs the discretion to cancel, reschedule, or proceed with a course if fewer than 5 students are present.

 12. Can I transfer my assessment results from one DUI, Alcohol, or Drug Use Risk Reduction school to another?

 Yes.
-The DDS rules and regulations allow students to transfer their assessment results between schools, but only in limited circumstances:
+The DDS rules and regulations allow students to transfer assessment results between schools.
+Transfer is allowed under limited circumstances:

-(a) A class for which a student has a signed intervention contract has been cancelled;or,
+- A class for which a student has a signed intervention contract has been cancelled; or,

 13. How do I transfer an assessment from one school to another?

-Once approval has been granted by the DDS, you will be required to complete the Authorization for the Transfer and/or Release of Assessment Results form.
+Once approval has been granted by the DDS, complete the Authorization for the Transfer and/or Release of Assessment Results form.